anujp10/qt_search_engine/README.md

 		•	For partial title or multiple keyword-based searches from a user, the closest results displayed earlier (higher in the page) in the list of results displayed

-For further details, please refer to "User_guide.pdf" in the project.
+For further details, please refer to [User_guide.pdf](https://github.com/anujp10/qt_search_engine/blob/master/User_guide.pdf) in the project.